Inertial Krasnoselskii-Mann Iterations: Introduction

 Krasnoselskii-Mann (KM) iterations \cite{Krasnosel1955two,mann1953mean} are at the core of numerical methods used in optimization, fixed point theory and variational analysis, since they include many fundamental splitting algorithms whose convergence can be analyzed in a unified manner.
 These include the {\it forward-backward} \cite{LionsMercier,Passty} to approximate a zero of the sum of two maximally monotone operators, and its various particular instances: on the one hand, we have the {\it gradient projection} algorithm \cite{goldstein1964convex,levitin1966constrained}, the gradient method \cite{cauchy1847methode} and the proximal point algorithm \cite{martinet1970regularisation,rockafellar1976monotone,brezis1978produits,guler1991convergence}, to cite some abstract methods, as well as the {\it Iterative Shrinkage-Thresholding Algorithm} (ISTA) \cite{daubechies2004iterative,combettes2005signal}, to speak more concretely.
 KM iterations also encompass other splitting methods like {\it Douglas-Rachford} \cite{DouglasRachford1956}, primal-dual methods \cite{chambolle2011first,attouch2010parallel,combettes2004solving,vu2013splitting,condat2013primal} and the three-operator splitting \cite{davis2017three}. \\

-Convex optimization methods can be enhanced, by adding an inertial substep, motivated by physical considerations \cite{polyakInertial,Nesterov1983AMF,alvarez_minimizing_2000}.
-Extensions beyond the optimization setting have been developed in \cite{alvarez2001inertial} and, more recently, in \cite{Lorenz2014,boct2015inertial,AttouchCabot2019,shehu2020inertial,iyiola2021new}, to mention a few.
+In convex optimization, first order methods can be enhanced by adding an inertial substep, motivated by physical considerations \cite{polyakInertial,Nesterov1983AMF,alvarez_minimizing_2000}.
+To our knowledge, the first extensions beyond the optimization setting was developed in \cite{alvarez2001inertial}, followed by \cite{mainge2008convergence,Lorenz2014,moudafi2003convergence} some years later.
+The main drawback of the previous results is that they require an implicit hypothesis on the sequence generated by the algorithm (the summability of a certain series) to ensure its convergence.
+In \cite{alvarez2001inertial}, however, this difficulty is overcome, in some special cases and for small values of the inertial parameters.
+These ideas were also used in \cite{boct2015inertial}, and then improved in \cite{dong2021new}, by adapting the inertial factors to the relaxation ones (see below).
+A similar principle had been used in \cite{AttouchCabot2019}, whose analysis was based on \cite{attouch2019convergence}.
+Nonasymptotic convergence rates for the residuals have been given in \cite{shehu2018convergence,iyiola2021new}.
+Strong and linear convergence can be found in \cite{shehu2020inertial}, for strictly contractive {\it forward-projection} operators.
+Other extensions have been considered in \cite{dong2015accelerated,combettes2017quasi,moudafi2018reflected,dong2018general}.
+See also \cite{dong2022krasnosel} for a more thorough account of KM iterations, with and without inertia.
 Interest in this type of methods increased remarkably in the past decade in view of theoretical advances in the convergence theory for the {\it Fast Iterative Shrinkage-Thresholding Algorithm} (FISTA) \cite{beck2009fast}, obtained in \cite{ChambolleDossal2015,AttPeyRedMAPR2018,AttPey1_k2}. \\

 The purpose of this work is to develop further insight into the convergence properties of {\it inertial Krasnoselskii-Mann iterations} in their general form